wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 <properties
-   pageTitle="Public and private IP addressing (classic) in Azure | Windows Azure" description="Learn about public and private IP addressing in Azure" services="virtual-network" documentationCenter="na"
+   pageTitle="Public and private IP addressing (classic) in Azure | Azure" description="Learn about public and private IP addressing in Azure" services="virtual-network" documentationCenter="na"